Text Link

 Lower cost

-In many cases, IOP is much less costly than more intensive treatments, like inpatient and residential treatment.
-This can make treatment more accessible to some and persuade insurance companies to cover the treatment.
+In many cases, intensive outpatient eating disorder programs are much less costly than inpatient and residential treatment, or even intensive day programs like PHPs.
+This can make treatment more accessible to some, or make insurance companies more likely to cover the treatment.10

 IOP for eating disorders at Within Health